h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Internal backend
 ~~~~~~~~~~~~~~~~

-In internal backend of Sparkling Water, we recommend passing the option ``spark.scheduler.minRegisteredResourcesRatio=1``
+In internal backend of Sparkling Water, we need to pas the option ``spark.scheduler.minRegisteredResourcesRatio=1``
-to your invocation.
-This ensures that Spark waits for all resources and therefore Sparkling Water will start H2O on all
+to your Spark job invocation.
+This ensures that Spark waits for all resources and therefore Sparkling Water will
-requested executors.
+start H2O on all requested executors.

 Dynamic allocation must be disabled in Spark.

 Start Interactive Shell (client mode):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Download Sparkling distribution from `H2O download page <https://s3.amazonaws.com/h2o-release/sparkling-water/spark-SUBST_SPARK_MAJOR_VERSION/SUBST_SW_VERSION/index.html>`_
+and extract it.
+Let's assume the path to extracted distribution is in env variable ``SW_HOME``.

 To start Sparkling Water with 3 worker nodes: